 On August 16th, 2022, the Inflation Reduction Act was signed into law and includes certain corporate income tax provisions.
-Impacts to the Company could include the imposition of a CAMT applicable to tax years beginning after December 31, 2022.
-The CAMT imposes a 15% minimum tax on adjusted financial statement income on applicable corporations that have an average group wide adjusted financial statement income over \$1 billion in the prior three-year period (2020-2022).
-As of December 31, 2023, the Company has determined that it is not an applicable corporation and therefore not liable for CAMT in 2023.
-While the Company is not an applicable corporation in 2023, any future CAMT liability will be allocated to MMALIC in accordance with the tax allocation agreement.
-The United States Treasury Secretary and the IRS have been authorized to issue further guidance and intend to publish proposed regulations in 2024.
+Potential impacts to the Company include the imposition of a corporate alternative minimum tax ("CAMT").
+The CAMT imposes a 15% minimum tax on adjusted financial statement income on applicable corporations that have an average adjusted financial statement income over \$1 billion in the prior three-year period.
+The United States Treasury Department and the Internal Revenue Service released proposed regulations on September 12, 2024.
+As of the reporting date, the Company is not an applicable corporation and therefore not liable for CAMT in 2024.